Block belief propagation algorithm for two-dimensional tensor networks: Computing local observables of infinite system using blockBP

-Until now we have mostly used blockBP in conjunction with imaginary time evolution to obtain the PEPS ground state, namely blockBP update.
-In addition to that, blockBP can be used as a method to compute local observables since the local environments computed by blockBP can be used for both purposes.
-For finite PEPS we have used bMPS to compute local observables for the examples considered in this work.
-In the following, we show the precision of our blockBP when used for computing local observables of infinite PEPS.
-Concretely, taking an iPEPS ground state computed in Fig.~4 using blockBP for different $D$s, we compared two different ways of computing its energy.
-In the first approach, we embedded the iPEPS with unit cell $2\times 2$ into a finite PEPS of size $(2k+2)\times (2k+2)$ where the boundaries are randomly initialized, and then we compute the energy in the $2\times 2$ center using bMPS.
-In the second approach, we embedded the iPEPS with unit cell $2\times 2$ into another iPEPS with block size $2k\times 2k$, and computed the energy in the $2\times 2$ center using blockBP.
+In the following, we show the precision of our blockBP when used for computing local observables of an infinite system.
+Concretely, taking the infinite tensor network ground state computed in Fig.~4 in the main text using blockBP for different bond dimensions $D$, we compared two different ways of computing its energy.
+In the first approach, we embedded the tensor network with central block of size $2\times 2$ into a finite system of size $(2k+2)\times (2k+2)$ where the boundaries are randomly initialized, and then we compute the energy in the $2\times 2$ center using bMPS.
+Since the the system is infinite, by embedded we mean that the blocks are repeated to form the system.
+In the second approach, we calculated the ground energy using blockBP with a $2k\times 2k$ block size.
+In this case, the boundary of the system are given by the MPS messages, while for bMPS we have used a random MPS.
 The results are shown in \Fig{fig:figS5}.
-We can see that both approaches converge to the $5$-th digit for large enough $k$, and that the blockBP results already converge with a small $k=3$.
-Therefore blockBP can also be used as an efficient method to accurately compute local observables.
-Figure~\ref{fig:figS5} also shows the ground state energies computed using a larger $\chi=2D^2+20$, and as we can see, they are very close to the energies computed using $\chi=2D^2+10$ (the latter is chosen as the default throughout this work).
+Given the high accuracy of the results, we show both for blockBP and bMPS the energy minus an offset value of $E_0$.
+We see that both approaches converge to the $5$-th digit for large enough $k$, but that the blockBP results converge much faster --- already with a small $k=3$.
+Therefore blockBP can also be used as an efficient method to accurately compute local observables in infinite systems.
+Fig.~\ref{fig:figS5} also shows the ground state energies computed using a larger $\chi=2D^2+20$, and as we can see, they are very close to the energies computed using $\chi=2D^2+10$ (the latter is chosen as the default throughout this work).